chrnolte/places-conus/docs/data.rst

 Data
 ====

-This section describes all datasets used in the estimation of PLACES FMV (CONUS).
+This section describes the input datasets used in the estimation of PLACES FMV (CONUS).

 .. toctree::
    :maxdepth: 2